The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 @rorysutherlandclips IQ tests are only a small piece of the puzzle #rorysutherland #rorysutherlandclips #fyp #foryou #podcast #podcastclips #marketing #iqtest #gamer ♬ Cheek pop – unknown

-While IQ tests measure certain intellectual abilities, they do not encompass all aspects of intelligence, such as creativity, emotional intelligence, or common sense.
+While IQ tests measure specific cognitive processes, they do not encompass all dimensions of human intelligence, such as artistic creativity, practical common sense, or spatial intuition outside testing rooms.

-High IQ scores do not guarantee success, especially in stressful or practical scenarios.
+High IQ scores do not guarantee professional or personal success, especially in high-stress, real-world, or social scenarios.

-Intelligence is multifaceted, and qualities like adaptability, emotional health, and judgment extend beyond what IQ can measure.
+Intelligence is inherently multifaceted, and qualities like adaptability, emotional health, and practical judgment extend beyond what an IQ score captures.

 Discover Your IQ Potential in Minutes